boltdesignsystem/bolt/src/_patterns/02-components/bolt-button/README.md

-# bolt/components-device-viewer
+# bolt/components-button
-Device frames for showcase.
+Button is a branded component to convey call to action.
 Part of the Bolt “Components” CSS framework that powers the [Bolt Design System](https://www.boltdesignsystem.com).

 ## Demo